Anderson Daronco

 Anderson Daronco (born 5 January 1981) is an association football referee.
-He has worked as a referee in the Campeonato Gaúcho, the Copa do Nordeste, Campeonato Brasileiro and the Copa do Brasil.
+He has worked as a referee in the Campeonato Gaúcho, the Copa Libertadores, Brasileirão Série A and the Copa do Brasil.

 Early life

 Anderson Daronco played handball from ten to twenty-one years.
 In 1998 he entered the Faculty of Physical Education.

-He underwent a referee course at the Federação Gaúcha de Futebol and later had to quit his career as a Physical Education teacher to devote more time to refereeing.
+He underwent a referee course at the Federação Paranaense de Futebol and later had to quit his career as a physical education teacher to devote more time to refereeing.

-On 30 October 2014, he became a FIFA referee, making him the third Gaucho member to join the FIFA referee group, along with Leandro Pedro Vuaden.
-He revealed that his aspires to one day officiate at a World Cup.
-He was selected to take part in the 2018 FIFA World Cup.
+On 17 October 2010, he became a FIFA referee, making him the third Gaucho member to join the FIFA referee group, along with Leandro Pedro Vuaden.
+He revealed that he aspires to one day officiate a World Cup.
+He was selected to take part in the 2014 FIFA World Cup.